 +/-3000 ft of ascent & descent - easier options are also possible (7 km/900 m) (B, L, D)

-After breakfast we pack up and say goodbye to our gracious hosts at the Mountain Lodge.
-Today we descend the Cochamó Valley reflecting on a week well spent.
-At the bottom of the hill we drop our daypacks for the last time, unburden the packhorses, and board our transport back to the ‘‘real’’ world.
+After breakfast we pack up and say goodbye to the granite peaks of the park’s upper steppe.
+Heading back down the hill, we descend with a deeper understanding of the park’s secrets and an appreciation of the artistic design of its trails.
+After a short rest by yet another waterfall, the valley widens and opens to a spectacular view above Lago Tagua Tagua.
+At the bottom of the hill we drop our daypacks for the last time and board our transport back to the ‘‘real’’ world.
 We will be pulling in to Puerto Varas in the late afternoon, a bit tired, but in that good way.
-After a shower and rest in our hotel, we meet in the hotel for a celebratory ‘‘pisco sour’’ and we discuss the option of sharing a group farewell dinner at a local restaurant.
-7 miles of hiking with 1200 feet of decent (11.5 km/350 m) (B, L)
+After a shower and rest in our hotel, we meet for a celebratory ‘‘pisco sour’’ and we discuss the option of sharing a group farewell dinner at a local restaurant.
+7 miles of hiking with 1850 feet of descent (11 km/550 m) (B, L)

 Day 10: Departure day